 - Open questions such as “So, tell me about yourself” or “Please walk me through your resume” are common as openers.
 Actually, I suggest always preparing a “Tell me about yourself” reply – it requires you to identify key points about your candidacy, which helps you strategize overall.
 It’s a great interview prep exercise.

-- Since EMBAs are part-time programs, expect a question about how you will balance and fit school into your work and life – be specific.
+- Because EMBA programs are part-time, expect a question about how you will balance and fit school into your work and life.
+And be specific.

-- For questions like “What is your leadership style” or “What are your strengths and weaknesses as a manager” don’t just explain, but also give a brief example of how the qualities manifest in practice.
-Find examples/stories that show you in a high-level role and/or dealing with high stakes issues.
+- For questions like “What is your leadership style?” or “What are your strengths and weaknesses as a manager?” don’t just offer a response but also give a brief example of how the qualities manifest in practice.
+Find examples/stories that show you in a high-level role and/or dealing with high-stakes issues.

-- There may be behavioral questions such as: “Describe a time when [X happened].”
+- There might be behavioral questions such as “Describe a time when [X happened].”
 These essentially require you to offer a story in response.
-Answer with enough detail to make the story meaningful and interesting but not too long.
-Ideally, select stories that reflect higher level, higher stakes situations.
+Answer with enough detail to make your story meaningful and interesting but not too long.
+Ideally, select stories that reflect higher-level, higher-stakes situations.

-- Goals questions: Be consistent with what you have presented (or intend to present) in your application, and indicate why you want to pursue that path – your motivation.
+- Goals questions are also common.
+Be consistent with what you have presented (or intend to present) in your application, and indicate why you want to pursue that path.
+Ensure that your motivation is clear.

 - You might also be asked to explain why you chose the program and/or why you need an MBA.
 Let your enthusiasm for the program show!
 Cite program details and connect the program to your goals and professional growth needs.
 If it’s a non-blind interview, bring in some fresh points not mentioned in your essay.

-Beyond these, there are often questions about your industry, your function, your work culture, etc.
+Beyond these, there are often questions about your industry, your function, your work culture, and similar kinds of topics.

-With these factors in mind, strategize before the interview: Think about your candidacy and what further points you want to make, and then during the interview try to weave those points into your discussion.
-Use your social and emotional IQ to nudge the interview toward dialogue, rather than just interrogation style Q&A. Most EMBA interviews are probing but also enjoyable dialogues – you will do best if you look forward to an interesting conversation!
+With these factors in mind, strategize before your interview: Think about your candidacy and what further points you want to make.
+Then, during the interview, try to weave those points into your discussion.
+Use your social and emotional IQ to nudge the interview toward dialogue, rather than just interrogation -style Q&A. Most EMBA interviews are probing but also enjoyable conversations; you will do best if you look forward to an interesting exchange!

-You can prepare for your EMBA interview by teaming up with me or another one of Accepted’s consultants.
-Just a few mock interviews with a pro will give you the tools you need to walk into that interview with confidence, poise, and plenty of ammunition to launch a real dialogue with your interviewer.
+You can prepare for your EMBA interview by teaming up with me or another of Accepted’s consultants.
+Just a few mock interviews with a pro will give you the tools you need to walk into your interview with confidence, poise, and plenty of ammunition to launch a compelling dialogue with your interviewer.